stgm/scientific-programming-1/22 Language/15 Statistics/content.md

 ## Background

-Texts can usually be split up into words and sentences.
+Texts is often composed of words and sentences.
 To later be able to analyze a text word-by-word or sentence-by-sentence, we might need to split things up.
 For example, if we can split up a text into words, we might calculate the number of words in the text.

 ## Strategy